At a glance…

 Please note, this is an example schedule as some projects take place in the afternoon.
 Start time and daily workload depends on your chosen project.

-Volunteers are accommodated alongside other international volunteers in either a homestay with a local family, or a dormitory-style volunteer house.
+Volunteers are accommodated alongside other international volunteers in a dormitory-style volunteer house.
+Please note that when the volunteer house is full, home-stays will be used to accommodate the remaining volunteers.
 Living is comfortable in both the volunteer house and homestays and all accommodation has electricity, running water and western bathrooms.
-WiFi is also available in the accomodation.
+WiFi is also available in the accommodation.

 Bedrooms are comprised of single beds with bedding provided.
 You can expect to share a room with one to three other volunteers, however in some homestays, volunteers get their own rooms.
 Tap water in Jamaica is generally safe to drink but please check with your accommodation host if you are unsure.
 We encourage you to bring a reusable water bottle to refill each day, as this will avoid you having to purchase plastic water bottles.
 Low pressure showers should be expected and the water is not always heated.
 You should bring your own toiletries and towels.